Skip to Content

 Variations

 1. Substitute part of the ketchup with chili sauce to make it spicy.
-Ketchup is both sweet and sour, but the Chinese plum sauce provides most of the unique flavor in this formula.
+Ketchup is sweet and sour, but the Chinese plum sauce provides most of the unique flavor in this formula.
 Alternatively, substitute the ketchup with tomato paste.

 2. Adjust the sourness by adding more lemon juice and sweetness with brown sugar or honey.